USA-RedDragon/nws-slack-bot/PRIVACY.md

 ### `channels:read` `groups:read`

-Allows the bot to list groups (private channnels) and public channels.
+Allows the bot to list groups (private channels) and public channels.
 It uses this to see which channels it is a member of and sends the alerts to those channels.

 ### `commands`

-Gives the bot the ability to recieve and respond to slash commands, such as `/alert`
+Gives the bot the ability to receive and respond to slash commands, such as `/alert`

+### `files:write`

+Gives the bot the ability to send imagery based on the alert and radar.